 This species occurs in a belt surrounding the Sierra Nevada de Santa Marta, Magdalena Department, Colombia between 600–2,000 m asl.
 Its extent of occurrence (EOO) is 10,447 km2 and its range is thought to represent two threat-defined locations.

 Habitat and Ecology

-It occurs in Parque Nacional Natural Sierra Nevada de Santa Marta and in the adjacent El Dorado Nature Reserve, which was established in 2006 (Fundación ProAves 2006).
+This species occurs in Parque Nacional Natural Sierra Nevada de Santa Marta and Tayrona and in the adjacent El Dorado Nature Reserve, which was established in 2006 (Fundación ProAves 2006).
 It also occurs within the Námaku Private Reserve (González-Maya et al. 2011).

 Research is needed to better understand its life history and current threats.

 Listed as Near Threatened because, although this species has a relatively restricted distribution (EOO = 10,447 km2) and it occurs in two threat-defined locations and is therefore close to meeting the criteria for Vulnerable under the B criterion, it is considered common with a stable population, it tolerates a degree of habitat alteration, and threats are localised and unlikely to be significantly affecting its population.

 IUCN SSC Amphibian Specialist Group 2018.
 Colostethus ruthveni.
 The IUCN Red List of Threatened Species 2018: e.T55144A85891000. http://dx.doi.org/10.2305/IUCN.UK.2018-1.RLTS.T55144A85891000.en .Downloaded on 18 November 2018